Skip to main content

 Room Damages

-At the time of inspection, an RSS member will identify any damages and discuss with the residents of the living unit the assignment of responsibility.
+At the time of inspection, an RA will identify any damages and discuss with the residents of the living unit the assignment of responsibility.
 The resident(s) will be advised of charges at the time of checkout.
 If the responsible party can not be determined, the cost of the damages will be split equally among occupants of the room.
 The resident(s) will receive a bill of damage(s) and an explanation of their right of appeal electronically to their oswego.edu email address.

 Residents have the option to do an express check-out by completing an express check-out form at any time and turning in their keys in the envelope provided to the front desk of their residential community.
 Any damages that are found upon inspection will be assessed after the resident has vacated.
 However, if this option is chosen, the resident will waive their right to appeal any damage charges that have been assessed.